 Here’s how a post-instruction microlearning card would look like

 Use Case 5: Practice-Based Microlearning

-Practice-based microlearning is specially designed to help participants practice a teaching unit.
-This leads to the development of a specific skill after training.
+Practice-based microlearning is designed to help participants practice an instructional unit to develop a specific skill on completion of training.
 It usually involves building several denominations of skill units.

-Each of which can be practiced repeatedly until it penetrates a participant’s neural pathways finely.
+Practice-based microlearning augments, reinforces and remediates actions and behaviors required for successfully performing the skill.
 Acme Inc. has an army of auditors who work as a global unit.
-In many non-USA geographies, GAAP is not the standard accounting practice.
-Acme consolidates all earnings and reports it under a combined financial statement.
-New auditors who join Acme in non-USA geographies need to be experts in GAAP.
-It helps consistent accounting standards prevail.
-A practice-based microlearning approach could help them reinforce major accounting principles by practicing GAAP fundamentals.
-It can be practiced on sample balance sheets in quizzes.
+In several non-US geographies, GAAP is not the standard accounting practice.
+Acme consolidates all earnings and reports in a combined financial statement.
+New auditors who join Acme in non-US geographies need expertise in GAAP to maintain consistent accounting standards.
+A practice-based microlearning approach would help reinforce major accounting principles by practicing GAAP fundamentals on sample balance sheets in the form of quizzes.

 Here’s how a practice-based microlearning card would look for Acme

 Preparatory microlearning is a pre-training engagement.
 It warms participants and gives them a contextual background before they start the learning process.
 It is a precursor to large investments in time and cognitive effort used in things like daily classroom learning.

 The key outcomes of preparatory microlearning are supplementing and improving a training exercise.

 Microlearning is a learning strategy that delivers educational content in small, bite-sized chunks.
 This approach has many benefits over traditional, long-form learning methods.
 Microlearning increases engagement and retention, improves accessibility, and delivers targeted, personalized content.